TheLe0/Sniffo/README.md

 ## Introduction

-This is a simple network siffer for layers 3 and 4 of the TCP/IP chain of protocols.
+This is a simple network sniffer for layers 3 and 4 of the TCP/IP chain of protocols.
 Currently the application sniffes the following protocols:

 - [X] IPv4